-Five in total.
-Housed in a dramatic open-air pavilion facing the main pool, the Terrace serves Thai and European cuisine all day – including some delectable fresh seafood.
-The Restaurant offers expertly prepared Italian dishes every evening and for lunch in high season.
-From November to April, Naoki’s open kitchen sets up just steps from the beach.
-Sample its delicate French-Japanese fusion fare, or, if the weather is good, opt for the more hearty pleasures of torch-lit barbecues on the beach.
-Wood-fired pizzas, grilled seafood and Mediterranean-spiced brochettes are on the menu at the Beach Club.
+There are five in total.
+Housed in a dramatic open-air pavilion facing the main pool, Buabok serves à la carte breakfast and authentic Thai cuisine, including delicious fresh seafood, for lunch and dinner.
+Arva restaurant offers expertly prepared Italian dishes for lunch and dinner.
+From November to April, Nama's open kitchen sets up just steps from the beach.
+Sample its delicate Japanese fare, or, if the weather is good, opt for the more hearty pleasures of torch-lit barbecues on the beach.
+Wood-fired pizzas, grilled seafood and Mediterranean-spiced brochettes are on the menu at the Pool Terrace.
 If you’re feeling peckish, stop by the Lounge’s counter for fresh mezze, chilled oysters and tempting sliders.

 Catch the sunset over cocktails at the Beach Terrace.
-Down in the Beach Club, things take on a sophisticated air, with lounge tunes, day-beds and pitchers of signature cocktails.
+Down in the Pool Terrace, things take on a sophisticated air, with lounge tunes, day-beds and pitchers of signature cocktails.
 The walk-in wine room has more than 200 fine wines on its list – just the thing to savour with some antipasti from the Lounge.

 The kitchen closes at midnight.
-You can enjoy Beach Club cocktails until 1am.
+You can enjoy the Lounge cocktails until 1am.

 Enjoy a selection of the restaurants’ salads, spicy curries and sandwiches on your outdoor sala round the clock.

 Supremely private Pansea Beach, on the sunset side of Phuket, is the breath-snatching setting for Amanpuri.